 Who is most likely to develop severe CFS?

-Recovery is also possible for you.
+Improvement and even recovery are also possible for you.

 Recovery from CFS/ME may seem like a dream to you now.
 You may be thinking of various reasons why my advice won't help you: